andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 distending cafe queues and blocking sidewalks like atherosclerotic plaque.

 Swimming against the roiling sea of humanity belched upon the avenues of Fl&aring;m we finally manage to procure a coffee in a paper cup and a cold pastry.

-We have 30 minutes till our vessel begins embarking but the line to board has already begun swelling like a flight to Orlando when they announce boarding zone 1.
+A full hour before embarkation is scheduled to begin a caucus begins forming that, while aligned impeccably in the axis parallel to a set of faux chains strung between temporary stanchions, distends diversely and oftentimes, extensively in the perpendicular axis.
+30 minutes to boarding and the line has swollen like a flight to Orlando when they announce zone 1.
 Unfortunately we decide to join the procession lest we are stuck with an undesirable vantage.
 At least we have some stunning views to distract us from the inane prattle of cruise ship rewards point hacks.